-nspcc.org.uk/whistleblowing

-(Independent whistleblowing charity)

-E-mail: whistle@pcaw.co.uk

-4

-Website: www.pcaw.org.uk

 Investigation and outcome

-Once a member of Staff has raised a concern, the Trust will carry out an initial

-assessment to determine the scope of any investigation.
-The Trust will inform you of the

-outcome of its assessment.
-The member of staff raising the concern may be required to

-attend additional meetings in order to provide further information.
+After the meeting, the Trust will carry out an initial assessment to determine the scope of any investigation.
+The Trust will inform you of the outcome of its assessment.
+The member of staff raising the concern may be required to attend additional meetings in order to provide further information about the concern raised.

-In some cases, the Trust may appoint an investigator or team of investigators including Staff with relevant experience of investigations or specialist knowledge of the subject matter.
+In some cases, the Trust may appoint an investigator or team of investigators including Staff with relevant experience of investigations or specialist knowledge of the subject matter (this may include externally appointed persons).
 The investigator(s) may make recommendations for change to enable the Trust to minimise the risk of future wrongdoing.